BobWritesCode/bm-ChickenJob/README.md

 - Chicken capturing mini-game.
 Get in a pen with chickens and try to catch them by diving at them.
 - Chicken processing simulation.
 Take the chickens you have captured to be processed and packaged.
 - Optional to us qb-Target, can be toggled in config.
+- Configurable reward pool for the chicken chase.

 ## Usage